West Africa

 Despite abundant natural resources, agricultural productivity in West Africa is limited by lack of access to affordable and reliable high-quality seeds, fertilizers and information on current agricultural practices.
 Production in the region is also hindered by poor soil quality, resulting in some of the lowest crop yields in the world.

-Featured Crops
+Featured crops

 Cotton